katerinarehorkova/spirit-design-system-fork/packages/web/src/scss/components/Button/README.md

 ⚠️ DEPRECATION NOTICE: The `Button--block` modifier is deprecated and will be removed in the next major release.

-To span a button to the full width of its parent, you can use display utility classes or the `Grid` classes to achieve the desired layout.
+To span a `Button` to the full width of its parent, you can use display utility classes or the `Grid` classes to achieve the desired layout.

 ```html
 <div class="d-grid">